Do you want to learn how to customize your NPS follow-up questions?

 While this article is about customizing the NPS follow-up question, do not forget that personalizing the NPS survey itself is important.
 If you use the right branding and ask the right questions, your customers will be more involved in responding to the NPS survey.

-You can experiment with power words, subject headline, and more to find out the ones that appeal most to your audience.
+You can experiment with power words, subject headlines, and more to find out the ones that appeal most to your audience.
 Ensure that you are clear with your business objective when you craft the NPS questions.

 Run separate NPS campaigns for customers who are in different segments.
 Find out which kind of open-ended questions fetch the best responses and keep refining them.

 With an NPS software like SurveySparrow, you can send transactional NPS surveys which means you can ask your customers survey questions after they take an action on the website.
 This tool also lets you personalize your NPS surveys any way you like, resulting in 40% more response rates.
 What’s more, it’s completely FREE!

 NPS follow-up questions that you can use – Examples